Zambales: Climate

 Zambales has two pronounced seasons: dry from October to June, and wet from July to September.

 Administrative divisions

 Zambales comprises 13 municipalities and one highly urbanized city, which are divided into two legislative districts.
-Olongapo City is a highly urbanized city and administers itself autonomously from the province.
+Olongapo is a highly urbanized city and administers itself autonomously from the province.
 Panatag Shoal (Scarborough Shoal) a Philippine-claimed territory, is a designated part of the province.

-The northern half of the province typically comprises the municipalities of Santa Cruz, Candelaria, Masinloc, and Palauig.
+The northern half of the province comprises the municipalities of Santa Cruz, Candelaria, Masinloc, and Palauig.
 The central half of the province consists of the municipalities of Iba (the capital), Botolan, Cabangan, and San Felipe.
 The southern half of the province is composed of the municipalities of San Narciso, San Marcelino, San Antonio, Castillejos, Subic, and the highly urbanized city of Olongapo.